Product Performance Metrics and KPIs All Startups Should Track

 7 Key Product Performance Metrics

 Once again, the framework of relevant metrics your startup chooses can differ based on what's important for your business.
-That is, you're the one who decides what to track.
-Here we'd like to go over the startup metrics that are most commonly tracked.
+That is, you're the one who decides what to track, how to track metrics, and which metric tracker or tool you choose to link up.
+Here we'd like to go over the key metrics for startups that are most commonly tracked.

 Main Product Performance Metrics for Startups